oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > The language code `qtx` is reserved for private use.

-> A tool MAY remove such subtag.
+> A tool MAY remove such subtag as a quick fix.

 ### 6.2.14 Use of Default Language